asgrim/uuid2clip/README.md

 # uuid2clip

-A basic CLI tool that generates a UUIDv4, puts it in the clipboard, and sends a system notification whne done.
+A basic CLI tool that generates a UUIDv4, puts it in the clipboard, and sends a system notification when done.

 The intended use case is to set up a system keyboard shortcut (e.g. `Win+U`) to generate a UUID which can then be pasted into whatever you're trying to do.